snapADDY/snapaddy-mapping-doc/_posts/2020-11-08-variables.md

   {{ createdByName }}
 </td>
 <td style="max-width: 100px;padding-bottom: 0px;">
-  returns the first and last name of the user signed in to DataQuality/creator of a VisitReport<br>e.g. "Rico Hahn"
+  returns the full name of the user signed in to DataQuality/creator of a VisitReport<br>e.g. "Max Mustermann"
 </td>
 </tr>